Patients think someone is watching out for them

 Creating artwork is what I do as naturally as I breathe.
 So the vitreous enamel above came as naturally as a yawn one time when one of their shills was trying to get me to say things about what happened in the hospital (I didn’t – I never do).
 I was making rough drafts of vitreous enamel pieces to donate to a non-profit organization that auctions them to raise money to put inner city kids to work during the summer.
 One of the lawyer’s shills was pestering me, trying to get me to use words that would give the nurse legal grounds against me, but instead I wrote words on that vitreous enamel piece that don’t.
 He and she finally got me to say something, just not what they wanted.

-Several times a year they send someone to try (usually young blonde women who are charming and pretend to be sympathetic).
+Several times a year they sent someone to try (usually young blonde women who are charming and pretend to be sympathetic).
 The next time it happened I wasn’t making vitreous enamel.
 I was making making models for a sculpture when their intrusion focused me on the nurse again.
-I was trying to move on, but they won’t let me.
+I was trying to move on, but they wouldn’t let me.
 The shill asked, “Can you tell me what happened to you in the hospital?”
 No. Not on the phone.
 I need a written account of what is said so that the nurse’s lawyer will have a more difficult time distorting it and making up lies to use to drag me into court.
 If you really must know my story, this page is the only account I’ll give.
 And now there is sculpture helping to express it.

 This is a paper model of what would be 11 feet tall and made of steel.
 If I make it there might be a couple of smaller versions of it in front of it, like children or grandchildren, to make this bird-like piece appear to be so innocent and wholesome that it would not occur to anyone looking at this predator that the bug it is about to eat is you.
 Like the nurse for whom I’ve named the piece “RNFA” for Registered Nurse, First Assistant.